-- a) Hats and sunscreen are REQUIRED outside during summer band.
-Save your skin! - b) Wear light colored, athletic clothing (shorts, white t-shirts).
-Jeans and pants are NOT acceptable. - C) Wear socks and athletic shoes (cross trainers or running shoes are the best example of proper foot wear).
+- a) Hats and sunscreen are REQUIRED for outside during summer band.
+Save your skin! - b) Athletic type shorts and a solid white t-shirt is required.
+Buy several white shirts to rotate. - c) Wear socks and athletic shoes (cross trainers or running shoes are the best example of proper foot wear).
 No sandals, bare feet, high-tops, ill-fitting, or non-athletic shoes, including converse and slip on sneakers.
 Due to the physical nature of our activity, and that the majority of our movement will be done on a hard asphalt surface, proper foot wear is a necessity to reduce the risk of injury and strain on your body. - d) If you do not sign up our student for the summer band meal plan, make sure to bring a good lunch, high in carbohydrates and fruit, low in fat.
 Leaving campus is not allowed. - e) Water should be the ONLY drink during rehearsals.